bm2-lab/MetaTopics/Readme.md

 	#not run: system.time((ctmK=selectK(dtm=dtm,kv=kv_num,SEED=seed_num,cross=fold_num,sp=sp,method='Gibbs',control=control)))
 	#not run: plot_perplexity(ctmK,kv_num)
 ```
-－ If you have the topic number, function **LDA** in package **topicmodels** can be used to build the model.Here is an example with the topic number 10.
+－ If users specify the topic number, function **LDA** in package **topicmodels** can be used to build the model.
+Here is an example with the topic number 10 specified.

 ```r
 Gibbs_model_example = LDA(dtm, k = 10, method = "Gibbs",
             control = list(seed = seed_num, burnin = 1000,thin = 100, iter = 1000))
 ```
 - The returned model is a S4 Object.
-The element **beta** in the model has the estimation of the probability of each microbiome in each topic.
+The element **beta** in the model contains the estimation of the probability of each microbe in each topic.

 ```r
 dim(Gibbs_model_example@beta)